 - Preheat the oven to 400 degrees and cover a baking sheet with parchment paper.

-- Unfold both sheets of pastry and cut each into thirds by cutting along the fold lines, giving you 6 rectangles of pastry.
-Lay the rectangles on the parchment covered baking sheet, spacing them about ¼-inch apart.
+- Unfold both sheets of pastry and divide each into thirds by cutting along the fold lines, giving you 6 rectangles of pastry.
+Lay the rectangles on the parchment covered baking sheet, spacing them about 1/4-inch apart.

 - Cover the pastry with another sheet of parchment paper and lay another baking sheet on top.
 This will prevent the puff pastry from rising too much and give the pastry nice, flaky layers.

 - Bake for 35-40 minutes.
 Remove the top baking sheet and the top layer of parchment and bake for another 5-10 minutes, until the pastry is golden brown.

 - Remove from the oven and let cool completely before assembly.